Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 Differences to the final outcome:
 - Scope within navigation menu has been scaled down as explained above
+- Arrangement of form fields is different than shown on the draft due to django model form structure

 [[Back to top]](#table-of-contents)